slyang-git/debug-go/README.md

 Commands(C/C++):
-  attach      Attach local standard input, output, and error streams to a running container build       Build an image from a Dockerfile commit      Create a new image from a container's changes
+  attach      Attach local standard input, output, and error streams to a running container build       Build an image from a Dockerfile
 ```